 Awards supporting K-12 Education

-These awards are targeted for career-oriented and practical programs intended to provide creative science enrichment activities for students in K-12 education who have shown exceptional skills and invest in science and mathematics, as well as those perceived to have high potential.
+These awards are targeted for career-oriented and practical programs intended to provide creative STEM enrichment activities for students in K-12 education who have shown exceptional skills and invest in STEM, as well as those perceived to have high potential.

 Awards for Postdoctoral Fellows

 The Burroughs Wellcome Fund is committed to supporting the early careers of promising scientists.
 Toward this end, BWF has developed four programs that are designed for advanced postdoctoral scientists to help make the transition to a faculty appointment:

 Application Deadline: TBD

 These awards are targeted toward medically trained individuals whose research proposal is in basic biomedical, disease-oriented, translational, or molecular, genetic, or pharmacological epidemiology research, and who intend to pursue careers in academia.